-Electro Magnetic therapy has a long history back to at least Ancient China, and shows the use of two related phenomena that would later be combined into one method (Pulsed Electromagnetic Field Therapy):
+No history of PEMF would be complete without examining the therapeutic use of natural energy fields over thousands of years.
+Electro Magnetic Therapy has a long history back to at least Ancient China, and shows the separate use of two related phenomena that would later be combined into one method (Pulsed Electromagnetic Field Therapy):

 There are many ancient references to the healing use of magnetite (the most common mineral with magnetic properties, also known as lodestone and also used for navigation at sea).